Arizona Felony and Misdemeanor Charges

 When someone is charged with a crime in Arizona, that crime is classified as either a felony or a misdemeanor.
 While these classifications may seem relatively minor compared to the ultimate result of any case, the truth is that such a classification could make all the difference in what ultimately happens if the defendant is convicted.

-Below is an overview of the differences between felonies and misdemeanors in Arizona, and if you have been charged with a crime, you need to contact the criminal defense lawyers at Montano Arentz & Handler PLLC as soon as possible to schedule an initial consultation.
+Below is an overview of the differences between felonies and misdemeanors in Arizona, and if you have been charged with a crime, you need to contact the criminal defense lawyers at Montano Arentz & Associates PLLC as soon as possible to schedule an initial consultation.
 The firm can offer payment plans in many situations, so money should not be a reason to forego your right to a skilled criminal defense attorney.

 The Nature of Felonies in Arizona

 Felonies are obviously more serious than misdemeanors, and below are the classifications and potential presumptive sentences for each type of felony in Arizona:

 - Class 1 felony: 25 years to life in prison, and the death penalty is possible in cases of first degree murder

 - Class 2 felony: 5 years